 Mercy is illegal.
 Love is a death sentence.
 And survival demands complicity.

 In Daggermouth, H. M. Wolfe constructs a dystopian city that does not merely punish rebellion, it criminalizes empathy itself.
-Set in the stratified city of New Found Haven, the novel interrogates power through ritualized violence, enforced anonymity, and the normalization of cruelty.
+Set in the city of New Found Haven, the novel interrogates power through ritualized violence, enforced anonymity, and the normalization of cruelty.

 What makes Daggermouth so devastating is not just what happens, but how the city trains its people to accept it.

 This is a story about power who wields it, who survives it, and who finally breaks it.
+If you like your dystopia sharp, political, and emotionally brutal this book is for you.

 A dark dystopian romance where mercy is outlawed and love is a political crime.
 True enemies-to-lovers, morally grey characters, and brutal power dynamics.